aleen42/PersonalWiki/projectManagement/review/review.md

 > *<strong>wrong reason</strong>: of course it can*

-- An organization’s information technology project selection process should guide the strategic plan.
+- An organization's information technology project selection process should guide the strategic plan.

-> *<strong>wrong reason</strong>: it's reversed that an organization’s strategic plan should guide the IT project selection process*
+> *<strong>wrong reason</strong>: it's reversed that an organization's strategic plan should guide the IT project selection process*

 - Projects that address broad organizational needs are likely to fail.